Creatives in Conversation

 We are honoured and excited that these Creatives have agreed to come on this journey with us, and we invite you to do the same.

 Read up on Series 1, where our Creatives reflect on where they currently are in their respective journeys.

 In Series 2, our Creatives revisit a challenging time in their lives and write a letter addressed to their younger selves.

-In upcoming Series 3, our Creatives explore the question, What would I want my life to be like in 2031?
+In Series 3, our Creatives explore the question, What would I want my life to be like in 2031?
 First, they acknowledge a challenge that they are facing today.
 Then, they reimagine alternate possible futures regarding those challenges through a Futures Thinking technique called Causal Layered Analysis (CLA).

 Follow us on our social media to get notifications when our articles are up!